Mason-Lab-Code/.github/profile/README.md

 ### Publish completed project on GitHub

 * Write a README.md file to accompany your project and add to your project directory.
-Here is a GitHub README.md template.
+* GitHub README.md template: /mnt/scratch/projects/biol-cancerinf-2020/Mason-Lab-Code/GitHub-README-template.md
 * Make final commit and push changes to GitHub.

 ## Best practices